AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/best-practices/credentials.md

 ### Decryption example

-In [this example](https://github.com/adobe/amazon-sales-channel-app-builder/blob/main/actions-src/api/account/runtime/getCredentials.ts), we retrieve the list of accounts, and the encryption helper is initialized with the encryption key and initialization vector
+In [this example](https://github.com/adobe/amazon-sales-channel-app-builder/blob/main/actions-src/api/account/runtime/getCredentials.ts), we retrieve the list of accounts, and the encryption helper is initialized with the encryption key and initialization vector.

 The account's credentials are retrieved from the `lib-file` storage system and decrypted using the encryption library.